DeLaSalleUniversity-Manila-DISMATH-t216/DISMATH_Assignments/README.md

 	```
 	git config --global https.proxy http://proxy.dlsu.edu.ph:80
 	```
-	- Note 4: The error 'fatal: I don't handle protocol...' is caused by 'Copy-Pasting' thus, retype 'git clone ' then paste the link (It should clone successfully now as shwon in the previous screenshot.):
+	- Note 4: The error 'fatal: I don't handle protocol...' is caused by 'Copy-Pasting' thus, retype 'git clone ' with space after it, then paste the link (It should clone successfully now as shown in the previous screenshot.):
 	```
 	git clone https://github.com/DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-YourOwnUserName.git'
 	```